aboczek/Gourmet/README.md

 3. Known bugs.
     - Date and Time input is blank on mobile phones but not in Previews or Live website with Right Click **Inspect**.
+    - Checkbox hamburger menu wont close itself requires **JavaScript** to uncheck to make it hide the menu items.